-Corpo orate Go verna ince Recommendation Followed Princ iple 1: L ay so lid foundations for management and oversight 1.1 A listed entity should disclose d entit y should disclose: Yes (a) the r respective roles and responsibilities of its board and management; and (b) thos e matters expressly reserved to the board and those delegated to management.
-1.2 A listed d entit y should: Yes (a) ertake appropriate checks before appointing a person, or putting forward to security lers a candidate for election, as a director; and (b) ide security holders with all material information in its possession relevant to a decision whether or not to elect or re-elect a director.
-1.3 ty should have a written agreement with each director and senior executive setting out their appointment.
-Yes 1.4 ny secretary of a listed entity should be accountable directly to the board, through the matters to do with the proper functioning of the board.
-Yes 1.5 A listed d entit y should: No - see (a) of th e a diversity policy which includes requirements for the board or a relevant committee ne board to set measurable objectives for achieving gender diversity and to assess ually both the objectives and the entity's progress in achieving them; commenta in Section above (b) discl ose that policy or a summary of it; and (c) gen ose as at the end of each reporting period the measurable objectives for achieving der diversity set by the board or a relevant committee of the board in accordance with entity's diversity policy and its progress towards achieving them and either: (1) the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purposes); or (2) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
-1.6 A listed d entit y should: Yes (a) e and disclose a process for periodically evaluating the performance of the board, its imittees and individual directors; and (b) ose, in relation to each reporting period, whether a performance evaluation was ertaken in the reporting period in accordance with that process.
-1.7 A listed d entit y should: Yes (a) e and disclose a process for periodically evaluating the performance of its senior cutives; and (b) ose, in relation to each reporting period, whether a performance evaluation was ertaken in the reporting period in accordance with that process.
+Corpo orate Go vernance Recommendation Followed Princ iple 1: L ay solid foundations for management and oversight 1.1 A listed entity should disclose: Yes (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management.
+1.2 2 A listed entity should: Yes (a) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
+1.3 entity should have a written agreement with each director and senior executive setting out ms of their appointment.
+Yes 1.4 mpany secretary of a listed entity should be accountable directly to the board, through the on all matters to do with the proper functioning of the board.
+Yes 1.5 A listed entity should: No - see (a) have a diversity policy which includes requirements for the board or a relevant committee of the board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the entity's progress in achieving them; commenta in Section 8 above (b) disclose that policy or a summary of it; and (c) disclose as at the end of each reporting period the measurable objectives for achieving gender diversity set by the board or a relevant committee of the board in accordance with the entity's diversity policy and its progress towards achieving them and either: (1) the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purposes); or (2) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
+1.6 A listed entity should: Partly - see (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and commental in Section 8 above (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+1.7 A listed entity should: Partly - see (a) have and disclose a process for periodically evaluating the performance of its senior executives; and in Section 8 above (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.